Traveling Gavel of St. Alban's Lodge

 Original History

 This gavel was used by Wor.
-Robert A. Horton during his terms of office, and he took it to each lodge in this Grand Jurisdiction for each Master to use.
-A severe task this was; but the friendships made and the brothers he met made it worthwhile.
+Robert A. Horton, during his term of office, took it to each lodge in this Grand Jurisdiction for each Master to use.
+A severe task this was, but the friendships made and the brothers he met made it worthwhile.

 This gavel was scrimshawed by a nationally known artist, Mr. Frank Barcellos, of Fall River, Massachusetts, who has his work on display in the archives of the Smithsonian Institute and several pieces in the Kennedy Collection.

 The handle was turned by the Master and is adorned with the name of every lodge he visited.
-The gavel weights 4.5 lbs and those using it will have no trouble remembering it.
+The gavel weighs 4.5 lbs, and those using it will have no trouble remembering it.

-It is on loan to the Museum until either he or a male masonic heir has need for it.
+It is on loan to the Museum until either he or a male masonic heir needs it.

 Updated History

-Having successfully completed its task, the Gavel has returned to the Museum until further called for by a worthy male masonic heir.
+Having completed its tasks, the Gavel has returned to the Museum until further called for by a worthy male masonic heir.